‘The Super Mario Bros. Movie’ tops the box office again

 “The Super Mario Bros.
 Movie” scored the best second weekend ever for an animated movie in North American theaters with $87 million in ticket sales, according to studio estimates Sunday.
 The family-friendly Universal release dropped a slim 41% from its record-making opening weekend.

-“There are not enough adjectives to describe the enormity of this box office performance,” said Paul Dergarabedian, the senior media analyst for Comsore.
+“There are not enough adjectives to describe the enormity of this box office performance,” said Paul Dergarabedian, the senior media analyst for Comscore.

 For most blockbusters, second weekends are usually down by about 60%, making “Mario’s” 41% drop especially noteworthy.
 According to Comscore, only a handful of films that opened over $100 million have had less of a fall, including “Shrek 2,” “Frozen 2,” 2002’s “Spider-Man,” “The Force Awakens” and 2016’s “The Jungle Book.”